Engaging Winter Snow Science Experiments and Activities For Kids

 Dangling Ice on A String

-This classic experiment will expand students' knowledge of why salt is used in the wintertime.
-It makes a perfect science fair project or in-class activity.
-Freezing and melting are important parts of the snowy season.
-This activity will feel like a magic trick.
+This classic experiment will improve students' understanding of why salt is used during winter.
+It makes an excellent science fair project or in-class activity.
+Freezing and melting are essential processes in the snowy season, and this activity will feel like a magic trick.

 SHOP THIS POST